zoryzhang/cobweb/README.md

 #### Predicting

-The hierarchical cognitive structure of Cobweb offers its variety of predictions at different concept levels, or even make ensembled predictions with chosen concept nodes.
+The hierarchical cognitive structure of Cobweb offers its variety of predictions at different concept levels, or even generate  predictions with expanded concept nodes.
 Also, the unity between the "dependent" and "independent" attributes (variables) offers Cobweb the capability of *multi-task* learning and predicting - Cobweb can predict the value of any attribute given an instance.

-Given an instance `inst` with an unobserved attribute value to predict, we offer several ways of predicting (at different level of concepts, or the resembled prediction from multiple concepts):
+Given an instance `inst` with an unobserved attribute value to predict, we offer several ways of predicting (at different level of concepts, or the combined prediction from multiple expanded concepts):

 - To make an attribute-value prediction at a single concept node,